ucsd-fcrl/rv-rmwct-study/README.md

 1. "data" holds the data provided,
 2. "scripts" holds analysis scripts and necessary functions
-3. "results" holds performance categorization results and patient demographic data ⋅⋅a. results are organized into subfolders based on how they are displayed in the manuscript
+3. "results" holds performance categorization results and patient demographic data -- results are organized into subfolders based on how they are displayed in the manuscript

 ### Data provided
 Here is a list of data provided to calculate myocardial work and analyze RV performance: